cmgoffena13/Modern-Python-Project-Template/README.md

 ### Best Practices
  - Utilize `structlog` to create the Python logger.
 Ex. `logger = structlog.get_logger(__name__)`
     - This allows for flexible metadata injection.
 Ex. `logger.info("message", user_id="1235")`
  - Always name your logger utilizing the __name__ dunder method.
 This has the logger show up under the src directory and inherit from the src logger.
-Ex. __name__ shows up as `src.utils.py`
+Ex. __name__ shows up as `src.utils`
  - Utilize the correct logger level and choose key points in your code for INFO messages to help you understand the code flow.
  - Utilize OpenTelemetry traces to track individual processes.
 This is especially useful for code that executes in parallel.
 Ex.
  ```